-Albinism refers to a range of disorders that result from a reduction or absence of the pigment melanin.
-These vary in severity and often causing white skin, light hair, and vision problems.
+Albinism refers to a range of disorders that result from a reduction in or absence of the pigment melanin.
+These vary in severity, but they often cause white skin, light hair, and vision problems.

 Albinism affects the sexes evenly, and all ethnic groups are susceptible.